 Our children have a sixth sense that can pick up on the slightest shift in the household vibe.
 So instead of waiting for the elusive right time, tell them on time.
-Add the topic to the next family meeting agenda.
+Add the topic to the next family meeting agenda or take a walk-and-talk break.
 They may need a minute to absorb the news and process it, so give them that, too.
-But making sure they’re informed of your plans early and keeping them up to speed every step of the way will go a long way toward a smoother move for the entire family.
+But make sure they’re informed of your plans early and keep them up to speed every step of the way; that’ll go a long way toward an easier move for the entire family.
 Bonus: You’ll gain points in the trust department — a rarity, particularly in those sometimes prickly teen years.

 From picking a new house to packing up treasures, enlist your kids as part of the team — it’s a family event, after all.